PscDavid/dynet_toolbox/README.md

 # dynet_toolbox
-Sparse Adaptive Least-squares Kalman Filtering +simulation +connectivity metrics

-The complete collection of functions and scripts for estimating time-varying Multivariate Autoregressive processes (tv-MVAR) by means of Kalman filtering and Sparse Adaptive Least-squares filtering.
+The complete collection of functions and scripts for estimating and simulating time-varying Multivariate Autoregressive processes (tv-MVAR) by means of Kalman filtering and Sparse Adaptive Least-squares filtering.

 The toolbox includes:
+- One demo (please refer to the file dynet_demo01.m for a brief tutorial)
+- Four folders:
+    - 'statespace'
-- The two main algorithms for state-space modeling of physiological time-series
+        - dynet_SSM_KF.m implements the Kalman filter for state-space modeling of physiological time series
+        - dynet_SSM_STOK.m implements the Sparse Adaptive Least-squares Kalman filter with self-tuning memory

+    - 'connectivity'
+        - dynet_ar2pdc.m estimates the tv PDC from tv-AR coefficients
+        - dynet_connplot.m displays connectivity matrices (function of time and frequency) for each combination of signals
+        - dynet_parpsd.m estimates the AR coefficients in the frequency domain and the parametric power spectral density of the input signals

+    - 'simulation'
-- The simulation framework
+        - dynet_sim.m is the simulation framework for tv-MVAR generated surrogate time series
-- A set of connectivity metrics based on Partial Directed Coherence

-Please refer to the file dynet_demo01 for a brief exhaustive tutorial.
-A complete tutorial coming soon...
+        - review.m displays the 1) structural adjacency matrix, 2) the
+        functional adjacency matrix, 3)surrogate time-series in the time domain,
+        4) the power spectral density of surrogate time-series

+    - 'utilities' contains all the invoked functions to let all the above listed functions/scripts to properly work